The Dig (video game): Reception

 Yee summarized his review by saying, "The Dig brings otherworldly adventure, a real sense of exploration, and a true cinematic style to your earthbound PC."
 Young said, "In almost every sense, The Dig represents a leap backwards from LucasArts' previous group of adventure games."
 Next Generation's reviewer assessed, "Although it's not perfect, The Dig is yet another solid graphic adventure [from LucasArts] with some great attributes."
 Maximum stated "We have no hesitation in recommending this to all adventure fanatics, though inexperienced adventurers may want to wet their feet with something a little less taxing the first time out."
 Roberts concluded his review by saying, "The Dig is the kind of adventure we've all come to expect from LucasArts.
 With an imaginative story, an attractive visual backdrop and a wealth of intelligent puzzles, it belongs near the top of the adventure game class."
 Dickens recommended The Dig to science fiction fans more than average gamers.

 Its soundtrack was well received.
 Chris Greening of Square Enix Music Online gave the soundtrack 9 out of 10, calling it "accessible yet abstract, simple yet deep".
 About "Mission to the Asteroid", the opening song, he wrote, "Much of the composition conveys beauty and serenity, yet there is a certain tragic element created with the sweeping chord changes and sometimes elegiac motifs".
 He noted that while much of the album is quite ambient and subdued, it contains numerous subtle variations in its themes.
 He concluded by saying the album is "surprisingly fulfilling even on a stand-alone basis" and that it "never fails to immerse and fascinate me".

+Pyramid magazine reviewed The Dig and stated that "The combination of excellent graphic detail, a gorgeous musical soundtrack, an interesting plot, and strong, believable characters make The Dig one of the most engaging, fun, and addictive adventures I've ever played."